hoalexander44/MomentumTeamWebsite/Blogs/DavidSellersBlog.md

 upcoming: Fixing any other bugs that come up with the settings menu

+### Week 7 - Week 8

+David PPJ 7

+1. proper Settings background scale: 20 minutes
+2. Importing Mathhew's art and animations : 10 minutes
+3. Fixing preexisting prefabs to work with animations : 3 hours
+4. Total: 3.5 hours

+positives: I now understand how the monster prefabs work

+negatives: There are still a few visual glitches I noticed after the fact with the settings menu that need to be fixed.
+Also it took along time to figure out how the prefabs work.

+Upcoming: fix the issues with the settings and finish turning all of the monsters into prefabs

 ### Week 8 - Week 9
 Name, PPJ 7